-I know, I can be an asshole.
+I know I can be an asshole.
 But can’t we all?
-Anyway, as the ego driven-grade-chasing-dingbat that I was, and sometimes continue to be, I set forth to wrangle a buddy into checking out the climb with me.
-I used all kinds of exaggerations/ lies to get someone to come with, throwing around words like “classic” and “epic” and “no approach.”
+Anyway, as the ego-driven-grade-chasing-dingbat that I was, and sometimes continue to be, I set forth to wrangle a buddy into checking out the climb with me.
+I used all kinds of exaggerations/ lies to get someone to come with, throwing around words like “classic,” “epic,” and “no approach.”
 My friend Adam was easily convinced.

-After parking just upstream from the climb we illegally crossed this little rickety foot bridge over the river and began taking turns climbing and figuring out the surprisingly fun, strenuous moves on this bouldering-on-a-rope route dubbed “Ghost.”
-After a few burns and a lot of flailing around, we decided to call it a day.
+After parking just upstream from the climb, we illegally crossed this little rickety footbridge over the river and began taking turns climbing and figuring out the surprisingly fun, strenuous moves on this bouldering-on-a-rope route dubbed “Ghost.”
+After a few burns and many flailing around, we decided to call it a day.
 Too much effort was being expended.
-There was beer to drink and I don’t neglect my beer.
+There was beer to drink, and I don’t neglect my beer.

 Thus, I decided to forge across the early season river, which was pumping at high water.
 I took one look and thought, “I got this, it’s just water.”

 I had taken about five steps before the current of the water, which had enough brute force and speed behind it to drown an elephant, snatched my legs out from under me.
 In my panic, I let go of my pants to save my climbing gear.
-Obvious decision there.
+The obvious decision there.

 I drank enough river water to rehydrate a 50-year-old cowhide rug.
-In that moment, my reason simultaneously kicked in (better late than never I suppose).
-I realized I might in fact drown.
+At that moment, my reason simultaneously kicked in (better late than never, I suppose).
+I realized I might drown.

 Adam was always much smarter than me.
 He made what people sometimes call “good” decisions.
-Adam avoided fights and rough housing, he didn’t drink too much and made it his life’s purpose abstain from unnecessary risk.
-Adam chose to walk around the raging river via the intact and easily accessible foot bridge while I did whatever it was I was going to do.
+Adam avoided fights and roughhousing, didn’t drink too much, and made it his life’s purpose to abstain from unnecessary risk.
+Adam chose to walk around the raging river via the intact and easily accessible footbridge while I did whatever I was going to do.

-He didn’t even bother trying to talk me out of it as there was no point.
-Adam got back to the car so fast, he lapped me.
-He stood there on the bank of the river shaking his head.
+He didn’t try to talk me out of it, as there was no point.
+Adam got back to the car so fast he lapped me.
+He stood there on the bank of the river, shaking his head.